vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Update-vRSLCMPSPack.md

 ## Description

 The `Update-vRSLCMPSPack` cmdlet refreshes the available Product Support Packs and installs the required version to VMware Aria Suite Lifecycle.
 The cmdlet connects to SDDC Manager using the -server, -user, and -password values.

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that Aria Suite Lifecycle has been deployed in VCF-aware mode and retrieves its details
-- Validates that network connectivity and authentication is possible to VMware Aria Suite Lifecycle.
+- Validates that network connectivity and authentication is possible to VMware Aria Suite Lifecycle

 ## Examples